Trying to communicate with your team? Here are some reasons why you should try using video!

 Good communication is key to the success of any workplace.
-And even though the number and types of communication tools are expanding, email and meetings remain the two go-to methods for many organizations.
+While the number and types of communication tools are expanding, email and meetings remain the two go-to methods for many organizations.

-Video can seem difficult or like a time-consuming endeavor, but when you’re sending a quick update video to your team, it doesn’t have to be super polished or complex.
-You can knock out interesting internal communication videos with nothing but a basic screen recorder.
-Simply sit in front of your webcam (or share your desktop screen) and talk through an email you otherwise would have sent.
+Creating a video can seem difficult or like a time-consuming endeavor, but when you’re sending a quick update video to your team, it doesn’t have to be super polished or complex.
+Using a screen recording tool, like Snagit, simply sit in front of your webcam (or share your desktop screen) and talk through the information you otherwise would have sent in an email.

-We know video is a great resource for your internal communications strategy.
-Businesses who use the power of video to improve employee engagement are future-proofing their workplace.
-Not only is video content more effective, but employees want more visuals, and it’s extremely cost-effective, saving you time and money.
+Video is a great resource for your internal communications strategy.
+Businesses that use the power of video to improve employee engagement are future-proofing their workplace.
+Using video content to communicate is efficient, it’s something employees desire, and it’s extremely cost-effective, saving you and your business time and money.

 1. Video is more effective than email

 Not only does video work, but it works better.
 Messages conveyed in video are more engaging and they lead to a higher retention rate.
 90% of information transmitted to the brain is visual and visuals are processed 60,000 times faster in the brain than text according to Pop Video.